-- 1. Analyze the need of virtualization in Cloud Computing. - 2.
+- 1. Outline the concept of virtualization in Cloud Computing. - 2.
 Deploy applications over different Cloud computing infrastructures. - 3.
 Implement Cloud Dockers to automate the deployment of applications. - 4.
-Analyze the security and privacy issues in cloud computing. - 5.
+Identify the security and privacy issues in cloud computing. - 5.
 Implement the cloud applications to solve real time problems.